Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 ### Linux Service mode for binary agent

 The agent can be installed as a Linux service with systemd.
 The following commands will help you utilize the service.
 These commands install the service abilities and must be run as a root user.

+When running as a service, it is recommended to update the key path in the environment variables files (`da_env_vars.env` and `ta_env_vars.env`) with an absolute path for the service to find the appropriate key files.

 When running as a service, it is best to save your logging to a file rather than the console output.
 See [Customizing log section (log)](/docs/connect_manage_environ/connect_api_manager/gateway-administation/#customizing-log-section-logging).